JoeUgly/Ringfingers_Roster/README.md

 Player name: XXsoandsoXX

 Default behavior:\
-An exact match for either a known prefix or a suffix is required.
+An exact match for either a known prefix or suffix is required.
 If a prefix or suffix is found in the text, then name extraction will occur.

 This behavior can be changed by invoking the `--strict` or `--lenient` options.\